On the Identifiability of Overcomplete Dictionaries via the Minimisation Principle Underlying K-SVD: Finite sample size results

-whenever $\eps\geq 2N^{-q}:=\epsmin$.
-The statement then follows from the simplification that $\epsmax<1/5$ together with $N^{1-4q} \geq 4K^2$ implies $12\epsmax N^{2q}\leq N$ and from verifying that $\epsmin < \epsmax$. \end{proof} \begin{remark} Note that the above theorem is not only a result for the K-SVD minimisation principle but actually for K-SVD.
+\begin{remark} Note that in case $S=1$ the above theorem is not only a result for the K-SVD minimisation principle but actually for K-SVD.
 While for $S>1$ the decay-condition is not strong enough to ensure that the sparse approximation algorithm used for K-SVD always finds the best approximation as soon as we are close enough to the generating dictionary, in the case $S=1$ any simple greedy algorithm, e.g. thresholding, will always find the best $1$-term approximation to any signal given any dictionary.
 Thus given the right initialisation and sufficiently many training samples K-SVD can recover the generating dictionary up to the prescribed precision with high probability.
 To make the theorem more applicable we quickly concretise how the distance between the generating dictionary $\dico$ and the local minimum output by K-SVD $\tilde{\pdico}$ decreases with the sample size.
 If we want the success probability to be of the order $1-N^{-Kd}$ we need

 or $N^{1-4q} \approx K^3 d \log N$ meaning that $-q \approx -\frac{1}{4} + \frac{\log K}{\log N}$.
 Thus we have